-Indicator Micro Rotary Filter Fiber Wheel Filtration Tank V-type Inlet Channel Filtration Tank of algae. replacement; Most components being on the ground of the tank, hard to be maintained; Lots of accessory equipment and valves, in need of regular maintenance.
-Spare Parts (Accessory parts with low maintenance rate and easy overhaul and Lots of accessory components, counter suction sparkler head being easy to be blocked by debris on the filtration disk, broken and hard to be overhauled Equipment) maintenance, only in need of regular hard to be maintained, high In need of regular supplement of quartz sand
+Indicator Micro Rotary Filter Fiber Wheel Filtration Tank V-type Inlet Channel Filtration Tank disk and discharging filter, hard to manipulate; Filtration disk being easy to be blocked when excess coagulants are used in previous stage or in presence of algae.
+Filtration bed being easy to be hardened, in need of regular sand replacement; Most components being on the ground of the tank, hard to be maintained; Lots of accessory equipment and valves, in need of regular maintenance.
+Spare Parts (Accessory parts with low maintenance rate and Lots of accessory components, counter suction sparkler head being easy to be blocked by debris on the filtration disk, hard valves being easy to be broken and hard to be Equipment) maintenance, only in need of regular to be maintained, high